Need a report that reflects how COVID-19 has impacted this market and its growth?

 - Nigeria's offshore oil and gas industry continues to expand, albeit not very fast, opening more market opportunities.
 The growth of Nigeria's offshore exploration and production activities has been mainly driven by the efforts of the government to develop the country's oil and gas industry.

 Scope of the Report

-The Nigeria oil & gas upstream market report include:
+The Nigerian oil and gas upstream market report includes:

 Key Market Trends

 Growing Investments in Gas Infrastructure to Drive the Market